 Unfortunately, in 2010 a large part of that funding was no longer available to the Kaiser science program.
 Out of this setback, the Kaiser Woodland Schools Foundation emerged.
 The Kaiser-Woodland community of parents, teachers, and local businesses created the Foundation to ensure the excellent science instruction at Kaiser was not lost.
 “Save Our Science” was born!

 Since then, the science program and the Foundation’s reach has evolved and grown.

 Kaiser’s excellent history of high caliber science instruction continues.
-With the core science instruction in place, the Foundation is excited to support supplementary Science, Technology, Engineering, and Mathematic programming for all TK-6th grade students at both schools.
+With the core science instruction in place, the Foundation is excited to support supplementary Science, Technology, Engineering, and Mathematics programming for all TK-6th-grade students at both schools.
 Kaiser’s project-based engineering curriculum kicked-off in 2015.
 The iterative, creative program – unique to the Kaiser campus – continues to expand and grow every year.
 KWSF introduced an Intro to Stem curriculum at Woodland in 2016.
-Woodland is the only elementary school tin the district to offer this type of programming to TK-2nd grades.
+Woodland is the only elementary school in the district to offer this type of programming to TK-2nd grades.

 Community support is critical to maintain these excellent offerings for our Kaiser and Woodland students.
 Consider supporting the Foundation and Kaiser-Woodland science by making a donation and contacting your employer regarding matching gift programs or science-based grants.